Lumexralph/Concurrency-with-Go/building_blocks/sync/README.md

 It is a way to make a goroutine efficiently sleep until it was signaled/event occurrence to wake and check its condition.

 Also, there is Broadcast method that provides a way to communicate with all the goroutines that are waiting the condition signal.

+4. Once - It is a type that utilizes some `sync` primitives internally to ensure that only one call to `Do` ever calls the function passed in, even on different goroutines.
+The `sync.Once` only counts the number of times `Do` is called.

+5. Pool -